 Kevin Spacey’s defense team argues in a new legal filing that the busboy who accuses the actor of assault was flirting with Spacey that evening.

-“By (his) own account, he did not object to the alleged touching, he did not ask (Spacey) to stop, and he did not in any way remove himself from the situation,” Spacey’s attorneys Alan Jackson and Juliane Balliro wrote in the filing on Monday.
+“By (his) own account, he did not object to the alleged touching, he did not ask (Spacey) to stop, and he did not in any way remove himself from the situation,” attorneys Alan Jackson and Juliane Balliro wrote in a January filing.
+“At best, this describes two people engaged in mutual and consensual flirtation, nothing more.”

 The filing, which asks the court to preserve texts and digital evidence between the busboy and his girlfriend, represents the first extensive argument in Spacey’s defense in the case.